MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ### Import a file by using the Import command

 1. Select **Import** in the lower-right corner of the page.

     ![Import button](media/import-command.PNG "Import button")

 2. Find the files that you want to import, and then select **Open**.

     ![Importing a custom 3D part](media/import-object.PNG "Importing a custom 3D part")

 > [!NOTE]
 > You can use a combination of third-party tools to prepare your 3D (computer-aided design \[CAD\]) models.
-For more information, see these articles:
+For more information, see these topics:
 >
 > - [Optimize your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models)
 >